Extensive Guide to Bluetooth Low Energy (BLE) Beacons

 Fleet Management and Coverage

-Management will need to be considered during deployment.
+It seems a little unnecessary, but management will need to be considered during deployment.
+If you don’t understand how your fleet with function into the future, you’re probably going to get burned.
 One must routinely check on: missing/stolen beacons, the indicators regarding battery life, and categorization of the beacons.

 The coverage or range of beacons vary largely depending on the environment.
 Fixtures, walls or even other signals may disrupt the coverage.
 It’s hard to estimate what the spread in beacons are, but we’d love to try.